Microsoft Home

-Microsoft Home was a line of software applications and personal hardware products published by Microsoft.
-Microsoft Home software titles first appeared in the middle of 1993.
+Microsoft Home is a discontinued line of software applications and personal hardware products published by Microsoft.
+The Microsoft Home brand was first announced by Bill Gates in a presentation on October 4, 1993.
 These applications were designed to bring multimedia to Microsoft Windows and Macintosh personal computers.
 With more than 60 products available under the Microsoft Home brand by 1994, the company's push into the consumer market took off.
 Microsoft Plus!, an add-on enhancement package for Windows, continued until the Windows XP era.
 The range of home software catered for many different consumer interests from gaming with Microsoft Arcade and Entertainment Packs to reference titles such as Microsoft Encarta, Bookshelf and Cinemania.
 Shortly after the release of Microsoft Windows 95, the company began to reduce the price of Microsoft Home products and by the rise of the World Wide Web by 1998, Microsoft began to phase out the line of software.

 Titles

 Microsoft Home produced software for all different home uses and environments.
 The products are divided into five categories: Reference & Exploration, Entertainment, Kids, Home Productivity and Sounds, and Sights & Gear.
 The category in which the product was divided is identifiable by the packaging.
 Generally, Reference & Exploration products have a purple base color, Entertainment has a black base color, Kids has a yellow base color, Home Productivity has a green color and Sounds, Sights & Gear products have a grey or red base color.
-Note that many applications were developed in conjunction with other reputable software and reference companies.
+Note that many applications were developed in conjunction with other software and reference companies.
 For example, Microsoft Musical Instruments was developed with Dorling Kindersley.

 Reference and exploration software

 Microsoft Home Reference products brought information to Multimedia Personal Computers - it was an effective way of presenting and exploring information before the World Wide Web became mainstream.
-These products were embellished with hyperlink navigation systems, which were relatively new at this time.
+These products were embellished with hyperlink relatively new at this time.
 Most of these products were released on CD-ROM, giving the software the ability to display high-resolution graphics and animations, and play high-quality waveforms and MIDI files.
 These products proved that personal computers would revolutionize the way that we find and explore information.